Chinmayee4/AtliQ-Hospitality-Analysis---PowerBI/README.md

 * Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
 * AtliQ lost around 295 Million in cancellation.
 * Elite type rooms has the most booking and as well higher cancellation rate.
+* **Positive Revenue Trend**:  Total revenue reaches 572.9M, surpassing target goals, contributing to the overall success of the revenue management strategy.